 If you’ve only gotten one Pfizer or Moderna shot, or it’s been less than two weeks since getting the J&J shot, you’re not fully protected.

-In March, the CDC released guidelines to follow after you're fully vaccinated.
+In March, the CDC started releasing guidelines to follow after you're fully vaccinated.
 Here's what you can do...

 Hang out inside with other people who are fully vaccinated, no masks required.